Visiting with Kids

 The Museum's comprehensive collection of Monterey County birds allows for an up close and personal experience.
 This extraordinary taxidermy collection came to the Museum in the late 1800s, early 1900s, when scientists used the specimens to study animals.
 Measure your arms compared to that of a California condor and make tracks in our sand display!

 Predator or Prey (All ages)

-Directly on your left as you enter the Heritage wing is a great little display of predator skulls.
+Directly on your right as you enter the Heritage wing is a great little display of predator skulls.
 Notice how the predator skulls allow for both eyes to face forward.
 This helps with depth perception to catch prey.
 Notice the black-tailed deer to the right.
 Their eyes are on the sides of the face to be able to see animals coming their way to protect themselves.
 Look in the mirror on the wall.
 Where are your eyes located?

 Fossil Dig Pit (All ages)